The library is open to College members 24/7, 365 days a year. Visitors should contact the Librarian for an appointment during office hours.

 Fiona is available to help with any library or information queries you may have.
 Her office hours are Monday, Tuesday, Thursday and Friday from 10a.m. to 3.30p.m.
 Or contact her by email at firstname.lastname@example.org.

-If you have difficulty in accessing the library or using library materials or computers, please talk to Fiona, who will see what she can do to help, in consultation with the college's Dean for Welfare and Equalities (Catherine Walter) if necessary.
-See also the Bodleian Libraries' Information for disabled readers.
+If you have difficulty in accessing the library or using library materials or computers, please talk to Fiona, The Library can arrange for longer loan periods, fetching books from the shelves, the provision of reading aids etc. See also the Bodleian Libraries' Information for disabled readers.

 The library Bookswap, for recreational reading, is located in the library lobby.
 It works on the 'bring one, borrow one' principle, and has lots of recent paperbacks.
 The Book Club meets around twice a term and reading copies are subsidised by the Library.
 See the Library FaceBook page for Book Club announcements.